 Applies to secobarbital: oral capsule

-Secobarbital may cause a severe allergic reaction.
-Stop taking secobarbital (the active ingredient contained in Seconal Sodium) and Get emergency medical help if you have any of these signs of an allergic reaction while taking secobarbital: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Less serious side effects of secobarbital may include:
+Common side effects may include:

-"hangover" effect (drowsiness the day after a dose).
+"hangover" effect (drowsiness the day after a dose);